-The eight weeks CRP showed improvements in EC, QoL, levels of PA, and sedentary behaviour.
-Additionally, there is a cumulative effect in levels of PA and sedentary behaviour after 12 weeks of rehabilitation.
+The eight-week CRP showed improvements in EC, QoL, levels of PA, and sedentary behaviours.
+Additionally, there is a cumulative effect in levels of PA and sedentary behaviours after 12 weeks of rehabilitation.

-Davos et al. [10] point out the need to achieve at least $\geq$ 1000 units to obtain successful results by multiplying the number of weeks of exercise by the average number of sessions/week and the average duration of the session in minutes.
-This is a requirement that was taken into account in the planning of the two types of treatment used in the study.
-The improvements in VO2max and distance walked after eight weeks of treatment in both intervention groups of this study concur with those reported in previous studies [24].
-Andjic et al. [25] found changes in EC after the third week of intervention in those under 65 years of age (p < 0.001); Bellet et al. [26] demonstrated differences in the distance covered in the 6MWT for a group of patients with a history of cardiovascular disease engaged in one and two sessions of aerobic physical exercise per week.
+Davos et al. [10] pointed out the need to achieve at least ≥ 1000 units to obtain successful results by multiplying the number of weeks of exercise by the average number of sessions/week and the average duration of the sessions in minutes.
+This is a requirement that was taken into account in the planning of the two types of treatments used in the study.
+The improvements in VO2 max and distance walked after eight weeks of treatment in both groups of this study concur with those reported in previous studies [24].
+Andjic et al. [25] found changes in EC after the third week of intervention in those under 65 years of age (p < 0.001).
+Bellet et al. [26] demonstrated differences in the distance covered in the 6 MWT for a group of patients with a history of cardiovascular disease engaged in one and two sessions of aerobic physical exercise per week.
 Additionally, Hannan et al. [27] identified that an exercise program lasting more than seven weeks produces positive changes in cardiorespiratory fitness.
 However, they report that this result does not appear to improve significantly after an 8-week workout.
 The preceding leads us to conclude that the effects of exercise in these types of patients may occur earlier, mainly due to morphophysiological adaptations such as the improvement in the mitochondrial myoglobin ratio.
-This phenomenon is related to the increase in lean mass and mainly muscle fibers dependent on aerobic metabolism [28].
+This phenomenon is related to the increase in lean mass and muscle fibres dependent on aerobic metabolism [28].

-Other factors that could explain the attenuation in the improvement of VO2max. after the eighthweek treatment are the intensity and the exercise modality that is commonly prescribed after this period.
-Despite several studies showing that the vigorous and interval intensity can increase EC to a greater extent [29-32], the intensity of the exercise during this study was moderate.
-Likewise, clinical characteristics such as the number of compromised vessels and the type of infarction can determine the changes in VO2 after CRP [33, 34].
+Other factors that could explain the attenuation in the improvement of VO2 max after the eighth week of treatment are the intensity and the exercise modality that is commonly prescribed after this period.
+Despite several studies showing that vigorous exercise and interval intensity can increase EC to a greater extent [29-32], the intensity of the exercise during this study was moderate.
+Likewise, clinical characteristics such as the number of compromised vessels and the type of infarction can determine changes in VO2 after CRPs [33, 34].

-Another point to discuss is the minimum clinically important difference (MCID) of 25 m, evidenced in studies done in subjects with coronary artery disease who are undergoing 6 MWD [35, 36].
+Another point to discuss is the minimum clinically important difference (MCID) of 25 m, evidenced in studies done in subjects with coronary artery disease who are undergoing the 6 MWT [35, 36].
 The MCID is defined as the smallest clinical change that is important to the patient [37].
 Considering the above, it is confirmed that in the present study, the clinically important results are presented at the end of the eighth week of treatment.

-There appear not to be studies comparing the effects in QoL of an 8-week and a 12-week program.
+There appear to be no studies comparing the effects in QoL of an 8-week and a 12-week program.
 However, there is evidence that CRPs focused on exercise positively affect the different domains of QoL in people with coronary heart disease.
 Sadeghi et al. [38] compared an intervention of 12 vs. 24 weeks, performing a weekly exercise session and education, finding changes in the total QoL in both study groups, but without differences between groups.
 Chen et al. [39] compared an exercise group vs conventional medical treatment through a program of 36 sessions over 12 weeks, finding changes in the domains of physical function and general health.